cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 main
 ```

-This is more elegant and still compantible with webhooks for automatic deployment.
+This is more elegant and still compantible with [Webhook](https://github.com/cesarvr/Openshift#webhook) for automatic deployment.

 <a name="observe"/>